DemoJameson/Celeste.DJMapHelper/README.md

     - MaxDashesTrigger - Change the max dashes
     - WindAttackTriggerLeft - SnowBalls going to the right
     - DestoryAllCrystallSpinnerTrigger
+    - KillBoxTrigger - Die when Madeline goes in

 4. **Compatibility features**